y11en/iris/README.md

 **Don't trust blindly on the results, some might not be accurate**.
 I pretty much used as reference [PE-bear parser](https://github.com/hasherezade/bearparser/), [winchecksec](https://github.com/trailofbits/winchecksec/), [Process Hacker](https://github.com/processhacker/processhacker), and [narly](https://github.com/d0c-s4vage/narly/).
 Thank you to all of them.

 I put this together in a day to save some time during a specific assignment.
-It worked for me but it hasn't been throughly tested.
+It worked for me but it hasn't been thoroughly tested.
 You have been warned, use at your own risk.

 I'll be updating and maintining this, so any issues you may find please let me know.
 I plan to add a few more mitigations later.